norepimorphism/regent/README.md

 <br>

 ![Diagram of fields in a CPU register](./resources/mips-r3000-sr.png)

-> Source: [*IDT R30xx Family Software Reference Manual*](https://cgi.cse.unsw.edu.au/~cs3231/doc/R3000.pdf), published in 1994 by Integrated Device Technology, Inc.

-This diagram describes the status register in a MIPS CPU.
-Each rectangle represents a field, and the numbers above them are the positions of the least- and most-significant bits in the field.
-Bit 0 is the least-significant and bit 31 is the most-significant.

 Imagine modeling this structure in your favorite programming language without using bitfields.
 In C, the *IM* register field might become this: